Moonspell: More rock-oriented era (2001–2005)

-Darkness and Hope was released in 2001 and was produced by Hiili Hiilesmaa, producer of Sentenced and HIM.
+Darkness and Hope was released in 2001, produced by Hiili Hiilesmaa, producer of Sentenced and HIM.
 The album reached 79th on German charts and special editions included covers of Madredeus, Ozzy Osbourne's "Mr. Crowley" and Joy Division's "Love Will Tear Us Apart".
 "Nocturna" was released as a single and music video.

-In 2003, the band released The Antidote, with Niclas Etelävuori from Amorphis playing as a session musician on the bass guitar, as Sérgio Crestana left the band earlier that year.
+In 2003, the band released The Antidote, with Niclas Etelävuori from Amorphis as a session bassist, as Sérgio Crestana left the band earlier that year.
 The album was released with a book with the same title written by Portuguese writer José Luís Peixoto.
-Both the CD and book share the same concept and story and each song in the CD is sister to a chapter in the book that enhances the story in the lyrics.
+Both CD and book share a concept, and each song in the CD is sister to a chapter in the book that enhances the story in the lyrics.
 "Everything Invaded" was released as a single and music video.
 After the album's recording, Moonspell hired Aires Pereira as a touring bass player.
 The band toured extensively around the world, playing at Rock in Rio Lisbon in 2004, a concert that brought them to more mainstream attention in Portugal.

 During 2003 the band recorded a cover of the jazz standard "I'll See You in My Dreams" for the soundtrack of the Portuguese short zombie horror film of the same name.
 There is an official music video which was filmed in one day during the production of the short and under a €2,000 budget.
 The song was also issued as a single in 2004, featuring the full and edited versions.